Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 Core Classes for BSW Programs

 Becoming a social worker means learning how to help people through any and all types of circumstances.
-At the bachelor’s level, you’ll learn about the theories behind this vital field and practices you can use in multiple types of social service agencies.
-Specific courses may vary, but here are a few you might take.
+At the bachelor’s level, you’ll study the theories behind this vital field and the practices used across many types of social service agencies.
+Specific courses vary by school, but here are a few you’re likely to encounter.

 Introduction to Social Work

 This course provides an overview of the history, values, and ethics of social work as a profession.
-It introduces students to the various roles and functions of social workers in different settings.
+It introduces students to the various roles and functions of social workers across different settings.

 Social Welfare Policy and Services

-California is home to many social welfare agencies, each with their own policies and purposes.
-In policy classes, students learn about the evolution of these policies, their historical contexts, and their impact on communities in California and the world as a whole.
-You’ll also likely learn about wider topics like poverty, inequality, and social justice.
+California is home to many social welfare agencies, each with its own policies and purposes.
+In policy courses, students learn about the evolution of these policies, their historical contexts, and their impact on communities in California and beyond.
+You’ll also likely explore wider topics like poverty, inequality, and social justice.

 Human Behavior in the Social Environment